Elven Sigil

 Bleeding Lose 1 HP at the start of your turn.
 1–2 turns

-Burning Lose 1 HP this round; fire blocks Regeneration.
+Burning Lose 1 HP at the start of your turn; fire blocks Regeneration.
 1–2 turns

 Fear Roll 11+ or lose your action this turn.
 1 turn (retest as called)